 5. SUPPORT RESTAURANTS AND FOOD INDUSTRY WORKERS

-The Philly Virtual Tip Jar has a growing list of restaurant workers who lost their jobs, at least for now, because of the city shutdown on all non-essential businesses.
-You can go here to find a server you know or someone from a restaurant you frequent and donate to them directly via PayPal.
+The Philly Virtual Tip Jar has a growing list of restaurant workers who lost their jobs, at least temporarily, when the city shut down on all non-essential businesses.
+Go here to find a server you know or someone from a restaurant you frequent and donate to them directly via PayPal.

 A similar project, Hope for Hospitality Relief Fund is picking up where the Philly Restaurant Server Relief Fund has left off, aiming to send $400 a week to about 25 laid off restaurant workers during the shutdown.